aavq/3qi/EnvoyOAuth2Filters.md

 Below is a self-contained, production-ready guide (in English) that distills the long Russian walkthrough you shared into a concise set of best-practice instructions.
-It is organized so that a Platform / DevOps engineer can choose either **GATEWAY** or **SIDECAR\_INBOUND** context for Envoy’s OAuth2 filter, prepare the required secrets once, and reuse the same artefacts across environments.
+It is organized so that a Platform / DevOps engineer can choose either **GATEWAY** or **SIDECAR\_INBOUND** context for Envoy's OAuth2 filter, prepare the required secrets once, and reuse the same artefacts across environments.

 ---

 ## 1  Overview

-Istio allows you to insert Envoy’s `oauth2` HTTP filter either:
+Istio allows you to insert Envoy's `oauth2` HTTP filter either:

 | Context              | Where the filter runs                     | Where the Kubernetes Secret must live |
 | -------------------- | ----------------------------------------- | ------------------------------------- |
 | **GATEWAY**          | On the Ingress Gateway pod (Layer-7 edge) | `istio-system` namespace              |
 | **SIDECAR\_INBOUND** | On each workload sidecar proxy            | Application namespace                 |

-The two contexts share the same **secret bundle**— a JSON object that embeds two Envoy SDS Secret resources:
+The two contexts share the same **secret bundle**- a JSON object that embeds two Envoy SDS Secret resources:

-1. `hmac.yaml` – an HMAC signing key
+1. `hmac.yaml` - an HMAC signing key
-2. `token-secret.yaml` – the client’s `client_secret` (a long-lived, confidential value)
+2. `token-secret.yaml` - the client's `client_secret` (a long-lived, confidential value)

 Those two YAML files are mounted read-only in the container at `/etc/istio/creds`, where Envoy can load them via the SDS **`path_config_source`** mechanism.([Envoy Proxy][1], [Istio][2])